wyatt-herkamp/lock_freedom/CONTRIBUTING.md

 Besides writing unit tests, if you wrote anything sensitive or with `unsafe` keyword, I would like you to write a new fuzz test.
-To add a new fuzz test, just execute `cargo fuzz add <your_test_name>`, and to run `./fuzz-run.sh <your_test_name> --sanitizer <choose-a-sanitizer>`.
+To add a new fuzz test, just execute `cargo fuzz add <your_test_name>`, and to run `./run-fuzz.sh <your_test_name> --sanitizer <choose-a-sanitizer>`.
 Be sure to have installed `cargo-fuzz`.
 Write the test using the tiny "framework" I wrote, named `fuzzsuite`, available as local package, in `fuzz/fuzzsuite.
 You can look at other fuzz tests as examples.

-# FIXME
-I don't know why, but memory sanitizer detects uninitialized value read when initializing `fuzzsuite`.
-The weird is that I have no unsafe in it and no reason to believe it is actually problem of my code.
-I believe it is an  issue of libfuzzer itself.
+To pass a flag to libfuzzer, use the environmental variable LFUZ_OPTIONS.